Be Informed

 It depends on the reason for your visit.
 Patients are typically treated 1-3 times per week.

 Yes!
 At Sacred Heart Home we respect and encourage you to stay independent within your ability.
 We promote your wellness by offering enrichment programs, community trips, religious services and individually guided activities.
-We have a Physical therapist that will help you maintain a strong gait and improve safety awareness so you keep your mobility independent.

 Yes absolutely.
 You may have assistance with hygienic care, we help you keep your room clean and tidy with our maintenance and housekeeping staff and assist in personalized laundering of your clothing.
 Health service staff is on 24/7, so you are never without someone to assist you.